zptr1/regexsweeper/README.md

 ## API

 [`util.ts`](./util.ts) contains some simple tools to simplify generating regexes.
-Its not great, but It Works™, and its better than doing everything manually
+Its not great, but It Works™, and its better than doing everything manually.